Residue currents associated with weakly holomorphic functions: Introduction

 We will see that in fact all those statements still hold also in the weakly holomorphic case.
 However, as mentioned above, zero sets of weakly holomorphic functions and multiplication of currents with weakly holomorphic functions need to be interpreted in the right way.

+\begin{remark} The inclusion \eqref{eqannmufinclusion} if $f$ defines a complete intersection is one direction of the \emph{duality theorem} proven in \cite{DS} and \cite{P2}, which says that on a complex manifold, the inclusion is in fact (locally) an equality.
+However, in \cite{L}, we show that on any singular variety, one can always find a tuple $f$ of strongly holomorphic functions such that the inclusion \eqref{eqannmufinclusion} is strict. \end{remark}

 Bochner-Martinelli type residue currents were first introduced in \cite{PTY} by Passare, Tsikh and Yger (on a complex manifold) as an alternative way of defining a residue current corresponding to a tuple of holomorphic functions.
-In \cite{VY}, Bochner-Martinelli type residue currents were used to prove a generalizations of Jacobi's residue formula, and in \cite{BVY} they were also constructed on an analytic space to prove a similar result on an affine algebraic variety.
+In \cite{BVY}, Bochner-Martinelli type residue currents were constructed on an analytic space in order to prove a generalization of Jacobi's residue formula, generalizing previous results in \cite{VY} in the smooth case.

 The Bochner-Martinelli type residue currents give another reason why our definition of Coleff-Herrera product is a natural one.
 In the smooth case, it was proved in \cite{PTY} that if the functions define a complete intersection, then the Coleff-Herrera product and the Bochner-Martinelli current coincide.
 It is suggested in \cite{BVY} that the same statement holds in the singular case with a similar proof.
-We will construct Bochner-Martinelli type residue currents associated with a tuple of weakly holomorphic functions, and we will show that this equality holds both in the strongly and weakly holomorphic cases.
-Another advantage of the Bochner-Martinelli current in the weakly holomorphic case is that it can be defined intrinsically on $Z$ as the analytic continuation of a arbitrarily smooth (depending on a parameter $\lambda$) form on $Z$, see Remark~\ref{rembmintrinsic}.
+We will construct Bochner-Martinelli type residue currents associated with a tuple of weakly holomorphic functions, and we will show that the equality between the Coleff-Herrera product and the Bochner-Martinelli type residue current holds both in the strongly and weakly holomorphic cases.
+An advantage of the Bochner-Martinelli current, compared to the Coleff-Herrera product, in the weakly holomorphic case is that it can be defined intrinsically on $Z$ as the analytic continuation of an arbitrarily smooth (depending on a parameter $\lambda$) form on $Z$.
+In contrast, the Coleff-Herrera product is only defined as the analytic continuation of an arbitrarily smooth form on the normalization of $Z$.

-We have the inclusion $(f_1,\dots,f_p) \subseteq \ann \mu^f$ if $f$ defines a complete intersection, both in the strongly and weakly holomorphic case.
-This is one direction of the \emph{duality theorem} proven in \cite{DS} and \cite{P2}, which says that if $f$ defines a complete intersection on a complex manifold, we have locally that $(f_1,\dots,f_p) = \ann \mu^f$.
-However, one can show that depending on certain singularity subvarieties of $Z$ compared to the zero set $Z_f$, in many cases the inclusion $(f_1,\dots,f_p) \subseteq \ann \mu^f$ is strict, even on a normal analytic space.
-Thus, one can not expect the duality theorem to hold unrestrictedly on an analytic space, either in the weakly or strongly holomorphic setting.
-This is the topic of a forthcoming article, and we will not go in to this further in this article.